PlayFab CloudScript using Azure Functions

 Using Azure Functions to run cloud code that is bound to a PlayFab title gives you the power of C# and strongly typed code.
 It also gives you the ability to leverage any number of Azure features such as CosmosDB.

-Basing CloudScript to be based on Azure Functions brings a few key improvements:
+Basing CloudScript on Azure Functions brings a few key improvements:

 - Ability to locally debug Cloudscript using Visual Studio or Visual Studio Code.
 In addition, we have released an open sourced Visual Studio Code Extension for PlayFab that makes it easier to create CloudScript using Azure Functions.